andersnord/andersnord.github.io/_posts/2016-12-01-Tobii Intro Application.markdown

   <img src="{{ site.baseurl }}/assets/portfolio/tobii/intro/logo_tobii.png" />
 </a>

-When I was working at **[Tobii][TobiiTech]** I was the main developer for the first interactive experience that greets the user.
-This application explains how eyetracking works and what the main gaming and desktop features were.
+When I was working at **[Tobii][TobiiTech]** I was the main developer for the interactive tutorial experience that greeted the user after the first installation.
+The application explained how eyetracking works and what the main gaming and desktop features were.
 It was divided into two applications.
-One 3D experience where you went through space shooting asteroids with your eyes.
-And one overview that explains and shows the dekstop features.
+One 3D experience where you go through space shooting asteroids with your eyes.
+And one overview that explains and shows the dekstop features in an interactive way.

 <figure>
   <img src="{{ site.baseurl }}/assets/portfolio/tobii/intro/Intro3.png" />
   <figcaption> Space experience. </figcaption>
 </figure>

-This application was also branded and used for our **Alienware** and **Acer Predator** Integrations.
+This application was also fully localized and branded for our **Alienware** and **Acer Predator** integrations.
 It was also used at **CES 2017** to promote tobii eyetracking.

 # Implementation #